ezzini/NakbaVirality/guidelines.md

 A: This is strictly prohibited.
 You agree to register and submit a paper when requesting the dataset.
 Abandoning the task after receiving data may result in banning participants from future participation.

 **Q: What is the paper format?** <br>
-A: Shared task papers must follow the format for short papers at LREC 2026.
-Papers must follow official ACL LaTeX or Word templates, be up to 4 pages (excluding unlimited references).
+A: Shared task papers must follow the official ACL templates (LaTeX or Word).
+Papers must be up to 4 pages (excluding unlimited references).
 Check the dedicated paper submission guidelines URL below for more details: [https://github.com/acl-org/acl-style-files](https://github.com/acl-org/acl-style-files)

 **Q: How should the paper title be formatted?** <br>
 A: Use this format: \<Team Name\> at \<Task Name\>: \<Your Contribution\>

-Example: "Scholarly at AraSentEval Shared Task: Sentiment Swapping using LLMs"
+Example: "Scholarly at NakbaVirality Shared Task: Multimodal Virality Prediction"

 **Q: Must I cite the task overview paper?** <br>
 A: Yes, each team is required to cite the shared task overview paper in their system paper.